theptrk/iosnotes/uiview-divide-your-screen.md

-# uiview - divide your screen
+# UIView - divide your screen
-Say you want to split your screen in half vertically AND have it justify correctly on orientation change
+Say you want to:
+- split your screen in half vertically
+- have an image justified to be half of the screen correctly on orientation change
 ```
 Portrait mode
      _______________